bgamari/ghc-wiki-import/attic/x86-osx-ghc.md

-Unfortunately, this only seems to work if you have DarwinPorts set up in /opt/local, with the readline package installed.
+Unfortunately, this package only seems to work if you have DarwinPorts set up in /opt/local, with the readline package installed.
 There's a tarball of the readline libraries (which unpacks into /usr/local/lib) that might alleviate the problem: [ http://k9.dv8.org/\~atomb/readline.tar.bz2](http://k9.dv8.org/~atomb/readline.tar.bz2)